pandeyutsav/practice/Day1/5th.md

 Rotate array by K elements : Block Swap Algorithm

-82

-11
-In this article we will learn a very popular algorithm for "Rotate array by K elements : Block Swap Algorithm".

 Problem Statement: Given an array of n size, rotate the array by k elements using the Block Swap Algorithm.

 Examples: